zhiweichen0012/script-tools/README.md

 2. solve_log

-   to print friendly the output log of Detectron
+   to print friendly the output log of Detectron.

+3. cropFramePeople.py
+   run python3
+   to crop pic from video according to the frame and coordinate and save it.